fumitoh/modelx/doc/source/installation.rst

 Spyder
 ^^^^^^
-If you use modelx with `Spyder <https://www.spyder-ide.org/>`_, a plugin for modelx is available.
+To use modelx with `Spyder <https://www.spyder-ide.org/>`_, a popular open-source Python IDE,
+A plugin for modelx is available.
 ``spyder-modelx`` is a separate package to add custom IPython consoles and Modelx explorer, a widget that shows the current model in a tree view.
 The supported Spyder version is 3.2.5 or newer.